 UCF Housing offers a waitlist option for:

-• All returning UCF students who did not secure a housing space via the lottery
+- All returning UCF students who did not secure a housing space via the lottery

-• Returning and transfer UCF students not eligible for the housing lottery or who inquired about campus housing after the lottery
+- Returning and transfer UCF students not eligible for the housing lottery or who inquired about campus housing after the lottery

-• Incoming UCF freshman after housing is full
+- Incoming UCF freshman after housing is full

 A waitlist priority accommodation request means that SAS will consider if it is necessary to move a student to the top of the waitlist specifically due to disability and the need for disability-related campus access.
-If approved, waitlist priority does not guarantee a spot in on campus housing but depends upon space becoming available through cancellations.
+If approved, waitlist priority does not guarantee a spot in on-campus housing but depends upon space becoming available through cancellations.
 Students are encouraged to request a waitlist priority accommodation as soon as they become aware that there are no longer on-campus housing options available to them.

 1. Submit the Lottery Exemption/Waitlist Priority Application (via Knights Access)

-After submitting your online application, you will be invited to submit documentation via electronic upload.
-SAS provides an optional Provider Form for UCF Lottery Exemption & Waitlist Priority Request that students can have a qualified professional complete to support their accommodation request.
-Please note that you should not delay meeting with us if you are concerned about not having the right documentation.
+- Please note that you should not delay meeting with us if you are concerned about not having the right documentation.
 Each consultant will discuss specific third-party documentation needs during the Welcome Meeting and steps you can take after the meeting.
-Our priority is meeting with you, not reviewing the documentation.
 Insufficient documentation will not delay the initial meeting but may delay the consideration and possible approval of certain accommodations.

-After you submit your application, you will immediately receive an automated email informing you that SAS will review your application.
+3. Check UCF Email and Follow the Prompts: After you submit your application, you will immediately receive an automated email informing you that SAS will review your application.
 SAS will then contact you via UCF email within ten business days regarding your next step.
 For students with a UCF ID and UCF email address, SAS will only send email communications via the UCF email system.
 Sometimes a meeting is needed after the initial application review.
 For those requests that require a meeting, keep these tips in mind:

-• It may take a minimum ofthree weeksto schedule a meeting.
+- It may take a minimum of three weeks to schedule a meeting.
 Students new to UCF are strongly encouraged to request accommodations from SAS as early as possible prior to attending UCF.

-• During the meeting, an SAS staff member will talk with you about the challenges you experience in housing relative to your disability, reasonable accommodations to address the barriers within housing, and potential next steps and accommodation options.
+- During the meeting, an SAS staff member will talk with you about the challenges you experience in housing relative to your disability, reasonable accommodations to address the barriers within housing, and potential next steps and accommodation options.
 Our goal is to keep the meeting relaxed and comfortable.

 Emotional Support Animal